-There are a few ways to add child nodes to a Linksys LN1600 parent router:
+There are a few ways to add child nodes to a Linksys Mesh network with a Linksys router that supports the new Linksys Now web interface.

 Before you begin:

-- Parent router - The parent router is the Linksys LN1600 router that will be connected to your modem or internet source.
+- Parent router - The parent router is the Linksys Mesh router that will be connected to your modem.

-- Child node - An additional node to extend your WiFi network, such as another Linksys LN1600.
+- Child node - An additional node to extend your WiFi network.

 1. Connect your computer or mobile device to the Linksys WiFi network.